How to Write an Acting Resume With No Experience

 - Doing dialects – you’ll be of utmost importance with this one.
 British, Brooklyn, or some of the European countries – there’s so much stuff to learn about and get the dream role.
 However, use only a definite accent for the role, don’t just make another list of one point;

 - Sports – start from a basic level in fitness.
-You may be required to work physically, lose or gain weight in short terms, so show control over your body and don’t forget to list any gymnastics, circus techniques, aerobics, you’ve done before;
+You may be required to work physically, and lose or gain weight in the short term, so show control over your body and don’t forget to list any gymnastics, circus techniques, or aerobics, you’ve done before;

-- Music-related – dancing, singing, playing instruments is always among acting resume special skills.
+- Music-related – dancing, singing, and playing instruments are always among acting resume special skills.
 You can point it out in the Introduction Letter;

 - Combat training – well, don’t underrate it.
-Anything related or describing stage combat (daggers, fencing, and swords), martial arts or having general weapons experience is very helpful;
+Anything related to or describing stage combat (daggers, fencing, and swords), martial arts, or having general weapons experience is very helpful;

 - Improvisation – clearly, the best expertise, which is hard to get by the way.
 Whenever you decide to list an “improve” skills, treat it very seriously and prove it with some additional courses, if you can;